Amanatto: A Type of Wagashi, Sweet Boiled Bean Confection

 “Natto (納豆)” is one of the most famous Japanese delicacies.
 It is a fermented soybean with a slimy consistency and unpleasant peculiar odor.

-Because of this, many people don’t like or can’t eat the fermented soybeans, even if they were born and raised in Japan.
+Because of that, many people don’t like or can’t eat the Japanese soy product, even if they were born and raised in Japan.

-You may not like the fermented soybeans either, so for those I will introduce another Natto this time.
+You may not like the fermented soybeans either, so for those here I will introduce another Natto.

 Have you ever heard of “Amanatto (甘納豆)”?
-If you hear the food name for the first time, you might imagine that it is a food relating to Natto fermented soybeans.
+If you hear the food name for the first time, you might wonder if it is a delicacy relating to Natto fermented soybeans.

 Don’t worry, Amanatto is a food completely different from Natto.
-Actually, it is a traditional Japanese bean confection with a long history, over 150 years.
+Actually, it is a type of Wagashi, a traditional Japanese bean confection with over 150 years of long history.

-Various kinds of beans are used to make Amanatto.
+Various varieties of beans are used to make Amanatto.
 Typical ones include Azuki red beans, broad beans, kidney beans, peanuts, and soybeans.

-Other than beans, chestnuts, lotus seeds, and round slices of sweet potato can be the main ingredient of Amanatto.
+Other than these beans, chestnuts, lotus seeds, and round slices of sweet potato can also be the main ingredient of Amanatto.

-This is why the Japanese confection has a variety of colors, from black to beautiful ones.
+This is why the Japanese Wagashi sweet has a variety of colors from glossy black to beautiful green and red.

 Where to Buy

-Amanatto is a sweet treat that has been widely enjoyed in Japan since a long time ago, so it is available in most supermarkets and convenience stores.
+Amanatto is a sweet treat that has been widely enjoyed in Japan over a century, so it is available in most supermarkets and convenience stores around the country.

-We like to eat Amanatto beans with green tea as an afternoon snack.
-Additionally, the sweet beans can also be used with other foods like raisin.
-Here are 2 representative examples of how to use the bean confection.
+Basically, we like to eat Amanatto as it is with hot green tea, but the sweet beans can also be used in other foods like raisin.

 Amanatto and Bread (Cake)